In: life. Also: mind-control.

 The story is often used as a metaphor for the inability or unwillingness of people to react to, or be aware of sinister threats that arise gradually rather than suddenly.

-The opposite effect is the Butterfly effect.
+The opposite effect is the butterfly-effect.

-If people are confortable enough, they will not revolt.
+If people are comfortable enough, they will not revolt.
 A dictator can keep millions docile as he strips their rights slowly over time, just by giving them some rewards, food and distractions like entertainment.

 This is also called “bread and circus”.